AI Seoul Summit 2024

-The 2024 AI Seoul Summit was co-hosted by the South Korean and British governments.
+The AI Seoul Summit 2024 was an event in May 2024 co-hosted by the South Korean and British governments.
 The Seoul Declaration was adopted to address artificial intelligence technology and related challenges and opportunities.

 Background

 The AI Seoul Summit is the second such meeting following the AI Safety Summit held in the United Kingdom in November 2023.
 In the Bletchley Declaration, the participating countries agreed to prioritize identifying AI safety risks of shared concern, a shared concern, but at the Seoul Summit, the leaders also recognized the importance of AI.

 Notable attendees

 The summit was attended by the leaders of Group of Seven countries, including the United States, Canada, France, and Germany, South Korea, Singapore and Australia, representatives of the United Nations, the Organisation for Economic Co-operation and Development, and the European Union.

 Also in attendance were representatives of global companies such as Tesla CEO Elon Musk, Samsung Electronics Chairman Lee Jae-yong, ChatGPT maker OpenAI, Google, Microsoft, Meta, and South Korea's top portal operator Naver.